syntasso/kratix-docs/docs/workshop/part-i/01-installing-kratix.md

 ## What is Kratix? {#what-is-kratix}

-Kratix is a framework used by platform teams to build the custom platforms tailored to their organisation.
+Kratix is a framework used by platform teams to build custom platforms tailored to their organisation.

-### Using Kratix to build your platform you can
+### Using Kratix to build your platform allows you to

-- use GitOps workflow and familiar Kubernetes-native constructs.
+- use GitOps workflows and familiar Kubernetes-native constructs.
 - co-create capabilities by providing a clear contract between application and platform teams through the definition and creation of “Promises”.
 This tutorial will talk more about Kratix Promises in [the next step](installing-a-promise).
 - create a flexible platform by providing your own paved paths as Promises.
 - evolve your platform easily as your business needs change.